-Leading the way towards advancements begins with the technology and facilities for doctors to strive in.
-The Melvyn H Motolinsky Laboratory for Hematology Research allows personnel to remain on the cutting edge of the search for a cure.
+Leading the way towards advancements begins with technology and facilities for doctors to strive in.
+The Melvyn H Motolinsky Laboratory for Hematology Research allows personnel to remain on the cutting edge searching for a cure.

 Medical progress requires patient, thorough, and dedicated work.
 Learn how remarkable strides in the fields of Hematology and Oncology have resulted in momentous breakthroughs that are saving lives.

 Yetta and Ab Motolinsky created a living memorial for their lost son.
 With the help of their community, the vision of the Foundation and its purpose live on today.
 Board members including Nan (daughter) and Aran (grandson) continue the legacy of hope.

 2015 HONOREE – ROGER STRAIR, MD, PHD.
 (CANCER INSTITUTE OF NEW JERSEY) Last Monday October 26th, 2015, the Melvyn H Motolinsky gathered at The Frog and the Peach in New Brunswick, where we proudly honored Roger Strair, MD, PhD — Cancer Institute of New Jersey — as the recipient of the 2015 Distinguished Service Award.
 Dr. Strair gave a wonderful presentation on the amazing and vital advances that have been made in the search for a cure for blood disorders, in particular AML (acute myelogenous leukemia).